Ralph Fiennes: 2005–2011: Harry Potter and stardom

-In 2005, Fiennes starred in Fernando Meirelles's The Constant Gardener, a film based off the 2001 novel of the same name by John le Carré acting alongside Rachel Weisz.
+In 2005, Fiennes starred in Fernando Meirelles's The Constant Gardener, a film based on the 2001 novel of the same name by John le Carré acting alongside Rachel Weisz.
 The film is set in Kenya.
 It was filmed in part with residents from the slums of Kibera and Loiyangalani.
 The film received critical acclaim in particular for Fiennes and Weisz's performances.
 Todd McCarthy of Variety wrote that "Fiennes does some of his finest screen acting" in the film.
-He received a British Academy Film Award nomination for Best Actor in a Leading Role.
-The situation affected the cast and crew to such an extent that they set up the Constant Gardener Trust to provide basic education for children of these villages.
-Fiennes is a patron of the charity.
+Fiennes received a BAFTA Award nomination for Best Actor in a Leading Role for his work in the film.

-Fiennes is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.
-That same year, Fiennes voiced Lord Victor Quartermaine in the 2005 stop-motion animated comedy Wallace & Gromit: The Curse of the Were-Rabbit.
-The role saw him play a cruel upper class bounder who courts Lady Tottington (Helena Bonham Carter) and despises Wallace & Gromit.
+Fiennes voiced Lord Victor Quartermaine in the 2005 stop-motion animated comedy Wallace & Gromit: The Curse of the Were-Rabbit.
+The role saw him play a cruel upper class bounder who courts Lady Tottington (Helena Bonham Carter) and despises Wallace (Peter Sallis) and his dog Gromit.